-Faeborne aren't able to have children with other races.
+Faeborne may reproduce with other races, but lacking the Fae lineage unless coupled with another Faeborne.
 For this reason, Faeborne that pair with other races tend to raise Faeborne wards to become the next heir of their noble households, on the rare occasion that one is available.
 True bloodline descendants are preferred.

 Note: This is culture regarding Faeborne, not Delphina as an entirety, unless otherwise specified.

 One of the main reasons Delphina stands proudly as the most advanced nation in Meranthe is the mastery of Faeborne artificing.
 They have a natural attunement to the world and over time used this knowledge to create unique, deep-seated runes in the language of the earth itself.
 They pioneered methods of capturing solar, wind and thermal energies of volcanoes.
 Arguably the most iconic form of technology developed by Faeborne is the runeoak: Tall trees that crystals of mana grew freely of, with their roots aglow and functioning as a complex system of wires that linked one runeoak to another.
 Across Delphina and every town nearby, these runeoaks have established a reliable grid that could power each home and more.
 Defensive tools such as magical shields that could protect castles from attack were developed using this network.

 - Faeborne first names tend to be elegant and flowing, often following the names of their predecessors.
 Faeborne will never be named after traditional words, and tend to avoid using nicknames unless close.